Monolith Inc.: Founding and pilot plant

 Monolith was originally founded as Boxer Industries in 2012 by Robert Hanson and Pete Johnson.
 Forbes reported that Hanson and Johnson did not have a specific plan when they started the company, but a goal of "finding a business idea that was both environmentally transformative and financially sustainable".

-Boxer Industries raised US$10 million in 2013, and in 2014 received approval for its pilot plant in the Port of Redwood City.
+Boxer Industries raised US$10 million in 2013, and in 2014, it received approval for its pilot plant in the Port of Redwood City.
 It was the first carbon black plant built in the US in 30 years.
 Monolith chose the location for its industrial land, and access to Silicon Valley.
 There, it piloted its process for creating carbon black, a powder typically made from crude oil that is used to reinforce rubber products and as a pigment.
 The port approved the plant with a "mitigated negative declaration" following its California Environmental Quality Act review.
 The company said impacts from the project would be mitigated to an acceptable level, and that the only emissions were from construction and below the air quality management district's acceptable levels.
 The original plant was expected to produce 190 metric tons of carbon black annually and employed a staff of up to four, with 11 offsite engineers.